survivejs/webpack-book/manuscript/output/02_library_output.md

 * The CommonJS variants are handy if you target only Node or consume the output through bundlers alone.
 UMD implements support for CommonJS, AMD, and globals.
 * It is possible to target SystemJS through a plugin.
 Webpack does not support it out of the box.

-In the next chapter, I will discuss the idea of managing multi-page setups.
+You learn to manage multi-page setups in the next chapter.